tenzir/tenzir/rfc/001-composable-pipelines/README.md

 The `*` character signals the open end of the pipeline.
 By collapsing the types in the middle, the type pipeline of the pipeline becomes `<Void, Arrow>`.
 Since `Void` does not require input to run, this pipeline could be "kicked off".
-However, there is consumer at the other end, as the pipeline ends in `Arrow`.
+However, there is no consumer at the other end, as the pipeline ends in `Arrow`.
 Adding another operator would make it complete, e.g.:

 ```